theopolis/build-anywhere/README.md

 831M  /opt/build/x86_64-anywhere-linux-gnu
 ```

-You can also download a `x86_64-anywhere-linux-gnu.tar.gz` if someone is kind enough to host it. **Remember** you can build this once and run it from any directory on any x86_64 Linux created in 2011 or newer.
+**Remember** you can build this once and run it from any directory on any x86_64 Linux created in 2011 or newer.

+### download-prebuilt

+You can also download a prebuilt version, [`x86_64-anywhere-linux-gnu-VERSION.tar.gz`](https://github.com/theopolis/build-anywhere/releases), from the GitHub releases page.

+You can untar this and run from any directory.
+See below for guidance on how to use the toolchain.

 ## Using the anywhere toolchain

 Sourcing the `./scripts/anywhere-setup.sh` script should set up your environment.

 ```
-. ./x86_64-anywhere-linux-gnu/scripts/anywhere-setup.sh
+source ./x86_64-anywhere-linux-gnu/scripts/anywhere-setup.sh
 ```

 Important variables: